sujikathir/Predicting-Startup-outcomes-with-XGBoost-and-Machine-Learning/README.md

 b) Efficiency and lean operations might be more important than team size growth.
 c) Growing team size might be a response to challenges in struggling companies, rather than a sign of success.

-11. Est. Founding Date vs Success and Failed
+**11. Est. Founding Date vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/11.%20Founding%20date.png)

 This plot shows that companies with an earlier founding date (0) tend to be more successful than those with a later founding date (1).
 This could suggest that established companies with more experience in the market have a higher chance of success.

-12. Last Funding Date vs Success and Failed
+**12. Last Funding Date vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/12.%20Last%20funding%20date.png)

 Companies with a more recent last funding date (1) seem to have a lower success rate compared to those with an earlier last funding date (0).
 This might indicate that companies relying on recent funding are still in a precarious position, while those who haven't needed recent funding are more stable.

-13. Last Funding Amount vs Success and Failed
+**13. Last Funding Amount vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/13.%20Last%20funding%20amount.png)

 The distribution here is more even, but companies with lower last funding amounts (0) still show a higher success rate.
 This could imply that companies requiring less capital are more efficient or have a more sustainable business model.

-14. Country of Company vs Success and Failed
+**14. Country of Company vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/14.%20Country%20of%20company.png)

 There's a significant difference in success rates based on the country (0 vs 1).
 Companies from country 0 have a much higher success rate, suggesting that certain countries provide better environments for business success, possibly due to economic conditions, regulations, or market opportunities.

-15. Specialization of highest education vs Success and Failed
+**15. Specialization of highest education vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/16.%20Specialization%20of%20highest%20education.png)

 Companies with specialization 0 are much more likely to succeed than fail, while those with specialization 1 have a more balanced outcome.
 This implies that a particular type of educational background (represented by 0) may be more advantageous for company success.

-16. Industry trend in investing vs Success and Failed
+**16. Industry trend in investing vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/17.%20Industry%20trend%20in%20investing.png)

 The pattern indicates that industry trend 0 is strongly correlated with success, while trend 1 has more balanced outcomes.

-17. Gartner hype cycle stage vs Success and Failed
+**17. Gartner hype cycle stage vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/18.%20Gartner%20hype%20cycle%20stage.png)

 Stage 0 is associated with more successes, while stage 1 has more failures.
 This suggests that the company's position in the hype cycle significantly impacts its chances of success.

-18. Time to maturity of technology (in years) vs Success and Failed
+**18. Time to maturity of technology (in years) vs Success and Failed**

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/19.%20Time%20to%20maturity%20of%20company%20(in%20years).png)

 Technology maturity category 0 is linked to more successes, while category 1 shows more failures.
 This implies that the maturity timeline of a company's technology is a crucial factor in its success.

 ## Data Preprocessing

+Features with high missing values were dropped, and important features were imputed with suitable values.
+Features that are highly correlated or dependent on each other were also identified for removal to improve model performance.

 ### Feature Removal